scientific-python/spatch/docs/source/api/for_backends.rst

 As everything, they are identified by ``"__module__:__qualname__"`` strings, for example ``"numpy:ndarray"``.

-We suggest that backends at least initially stick to exact type matches.
+We suggest that backends to initially use exact type matches.
 At least for arrays, subclasses commonly change behavior in large ways (breaking Liskov substitution principle), so functions may not behave correctly for them anyway.